 Eventbrite is certainly the chartbuster.
 It’s an event platform that makes events hassle-free and simple to organize.
 It helps you to invite people to your event, and reach out to a new audience with various promotional tools.
 It also makes ticketing easy for you to handle.
 You can scan tickets, check guest lists, and organize a great event.
 Other options in this domain are Bizzabo, Explara and Xing.

 Being the winner of the Best Event Management Software Award, 2015, Bizzabo too seems a great tool to empower your event.
 Explara offers attendee management and add-on apps to make event management easier for you.
 Xing is another German startup company doing great on event management and registration.

-Taggbox is a social media aggregator (What is a social media aggregator tool?) and a perfect tool for any event screen.
+Taggbox is a social aggregator and a perfect tool for any event screen.
 Using it you can create a social wall at your event and make it more interactive.
 Taggbox helps you get real-time engagement from the attendees present at your event.
-It collects all social media feeds via a specific hashtag or handle and display them on a live digital display screen (or social wall) during event.
+It collects all social media feeds (user-generated content) via a specific hashtag or handles and display them on a live digital display screen (or social media wall) during the event.

 If you are looking for engaging social media promotions for your next event, then Woobox offers you a solution.
 It’s a popular third-party app for creating Facebook contests.
 This app suite covers an array of apps including Sweepstakes, Coupons, Photo and Video Contests.
 Similar platforms in this category are Rafflecopter and pagemodo.